The best software for working

 create the documents in the projects are provided for download in a

-zip file or in a self-extracting exe file.
+zip file and are also available online separately.
 Your instructor may have put

 these files on your computer already.